Renewed Planning Application for Hartnoll Farm, Halberton.

 A summary of the report by Asthma + Lung UK, which highlights the problems encountered by the over 65s, can be read at:

 This Society have often campaigned on this issue, BUT are we doing enough in Tiverton and Mid Devon to mitigate this often devastating problem?
-A new Mid Devon District Council Draft Air Quality Action Plan was published in November 2021, and will be discussed by the MDDC Cabinet in April : https://www.middevon.gov.uk/media/353399/aqap-final-action-plan-nov2021.pdf.
+A new Mid Devon District Council Draft Air Quality Action Plan was published in November 2021, and was be discussed by the MDDC Cabinet in April : https://www.middevon.gov.uk/media/353399/aqap-final-action-plan-nov2021.pdf.

 Gotham House